Each year, we recruit a new cohort of MARC Fellows during their Junior year. Below you can see each cohort and learn a little about them.

 Mentor: Dr. Nathan Fried

-About: My goal is to obtain my Ph.D. in nutritional sciences.
+About: My goal is to obtain my Ph.D. in Pharmacology.
 As an advocate for healthy eating, I plan to research the correlation between monosodium glutamate consumption at elevated levels and chronic pain.
 I enjoy volunteering with Alpha Kappa Alpha, cooking, and working out in my free time.

 Sandy Lam